en9inerd/en9inerd.github.io/_posts/2017-03-06-a-short-story-about-my-professional-life.md

 ---
-title: "A short story about my professional life"
+title: "My Professional Path"
 date: 2017-03-06 22:07
-tags: [bio, Computer Science]
+tags: [bio, software enginnering]
-published: false
 ---

-One person asked me to write short story about "How you fell in love with coding?"

-**A little bit about me:** since I was seven, the IT industry was always around me.
-It was very interesting to understand how one or the other device works, especially how hardware like CPU and GPU are made.
-As a result, I have always been working with the hardware from ZX Spectrum to the present day hardware - in fact, since I was fourteen, I was interested in assembling PC. <!--more-->

-My dad is a perfect example for me, I always wanted to be someone like him.
-When I was little, he was a programmer on assembler.
-Looking at him, I developed big interest toward computers, how they work, and how to develop programs that calculate what is necessary.
+During a recent job interview, I was asked to share a brief account of "How did I fall in love with coding?"
+The question made me reflect on my journey, and while it may be a common tale, I believe it's worth documenting.

+**A Glimpse into My Early Years:** My enthrallment with the IT industry began at a young age.
+From the age of seven, I was surrounded by the world of technology.
+I found it fascinating to research the inner workings of various devices, particularly the intricate components like CPUs and GPUs.
+This curiosity led me to tinker with hardware, starting with the ZX Spectrum and progressing to today's sophisticated systems.
+Remarkably, by the age of fourteen, I was already assembling my own PCs. <!--more-->

+My father served as a profound inspiration.
+He was a seasoned assembler programmer, and watching him work ignited my passion for computers, their functionality, and the art of creating programs that could calculate and accomplish tasks.

-In school, I expressed interest in the Turbo Pascal, Delphi languages and HTML/CSS, and when I was seventeen, I started to get involved in front-end and back-end development (HTML, CSS, and a little PHP).
+As I progressed through school, my interest in programming languages grew.
+I dabbled in Turbo Pascal, Delphi, HTML, and CSS.
+By the time I turned seventeen, I was delving into front-end and back-end development, honing my skills in HTML, CSS, and venturing into PHP.
-I did not go to university right after school, instead, I took a year off and decided to think about what am I going to do in my life.
-During that time, I helped couple of kindergartens with building websites, researched and modified different exploits on Perl.
-Then it clicked, I realized that I loved developing and making something new using computers.

-**A little more about my professional history:** during my sophomore year in university, I became a Technical Specialist that included system administration, maintenance of access control systems, and etc. Then I testing of network equipment (SoC RTL89xxC) based on OpenWrt and Octopus at Angstrem-Telecom.
-After I got master’s degree in MIET (Moscow Institute of Electronic Technology), I gained knowledge in automating physical design of integrated circuits.
-During my education, most of the experience was in C, C++, Python and implementation algorithms for standard cell placement, routing, and etc. In addition, the theme of my Master's dissertation was: “Implementation of a standard cell global placement tool based on modified algorithm “simulated annealing” on stage topological design”.
-Before I moved to USA, my life and profession were associated with IT-industry.
+Instead of rushing into university after completing high school, I chose to take a year off to deliberate on my future path.
+During this time, I assisted a few daycare centers in developing their websites.
+I also delved into the world of Perl, researching and modifying exploits.
+It was during this year of exploration that it became evident – I had found my true calling in software development, and I reveled in the art of creating and innovating with computers.

+**Expanding My Professional Horizon:** As I embarked on my university journey, I pursued a degree in Computer Science.
+During my sophomore year, I had the role of a Technical Specialist, encompassing responsibilities such as system administration and the maintenance of access control systems.

+Subsequently, I was involved in the testing of network equipment, specifically SoC RTL89xxC, based on OpenWrt and Octopus, at Angstrem-Telecom.
+Upon earning my master's degree from the Moscow Institute of Electronic Technology (MIET), I delved into the world of automating the physical design of integrated circuits.

+Throughout my academic pursuit, I immersed myself in programming languages like C, C++, and Python, and delved into the implementation of algorithms for standard cell placement and routing.
+The culmination of my educational journey was marked by my Master's dissertation, which revolved around the implementation of a standard cell global placement tool utilizing a modified algorithm called "simulated annealing" in the realm of topological design.

+Before my move to the United States, my life and profession were twisted around with the IT industry.
+This narrative encapsulates my unwavering passion for coding, which has guided my career path and continues to fuel my dedication to the world of software engineering.